-Like other drugs, components of marijuana bind with specific receptors in the brain.
-Tetrahydrocannabinol (THC) is marijuana’s primary psychoactive ingredient, and it attaches to the brain’s cannabinoid receptors (officially known as cannabinoid receptor type 1 or CB1).
-These receptors connect to nerves in the brain function which govern memory, appetite, pain regulation, and mood.
+Like other drugs, components of Marijuana bind with specific receptors in the brain.
+Tetrahydrocannabinol (THC) is Marijuana’s primary Psychoactive ingredient, and it attaches to the brain’s Cannabinoid receptors (officially known as Cannabinoid receptor type 1 or CB1).
+These receptors connect to nerves in the brain which govern memory, appetite, pain regulation, and mood.

-When a person smokes marijuana, they may notice they struggle with staying focused or recalling important details.
-This can worsen with prolonged marijuana use, resulting in problems like poor memory and concentration.
+When a person smokes Marijuana, they may notice they struggle with staying focused or recalling important details.
+This can worsen with prolonged Marijuana use, resulting in problems like poor memory and concentration.
 Motor skills can also be affected by the drug.
-If someone decides to drive while high, they can endanger their lives and the lives of others.
+If users decide to drive while high, they can endanger their lives and the lives of others.

-At this time, scientists are not fully aware of the long-term effects of marijuana use and the brain.
-They have, however, found a correlation between children and adolescence who use marijuana regularly who grow up to have lower IQs due to their marijuana use.
-Therefore, exposure to THC as a child can cause changes in cognition and memory later on in life.
-Less research has been done or has found much on adults who begin using marijuana after the adolescent stage.
+At this time, scientists are not fully aware of the long-term effects of Marijuana use on the brain.
+They have, however, found a correlation between the use of Marijuana during brain development and decreased IQ later in life.
+Therefore, exposure to THC as a child may cause changes in cognition and memory that can last for decades.
+Less research has been done on adults who begin using Marijuana after the adolescent stage.

-The amount of brain cells killed off by marijuana would also depend on the amount a person has smoked and their age of use.
-The effects of marijuana on the brain mostly affect individuals under 25 as their brains are still developing.
-A study of marijuana’s effect on IQ revealed individuals who began using marijuana at a young age lost 6 to 8 points from their IQ by middle age.
-Moreover, those who smoked marijuana throughout their adolescence, then stopped, did not regain their IQ points.
-Conversely, individuals who began using marijuana in their adulthood did not endure any IQ loss.
+The effect Marijuana has on the brain is influenced by the amount a person has smoked and the user’s age.
+Individuals under 25, whose brains are still developing, are most susceptible to the effects of Marijuana on the brain.
+A study of Marijuana’s effect on IQ revealed individuals who began using Marijuana at a young age lost 6 to 8 points from their IQ by middle age.
+Moreover, those who smoked Marijuana throughout their adolescence, then stopped, did not regain their IQ points.
+Conversely, individuals who began using Marijuana in their adulthood did not experience any IQ loss.

 Synthetic Marijuana’s Effect On The Brain

-Synthetic marijuana, a man-made hallucinogenic substance typically sprayed onto plant material, is not safe for human consumption but has become popular in recent years.
-Also known as “fake weed,” it produces mind-altering affects and can cause the individual to act in an odd manner.
-Synthetic marijuana is illegal and may have toxic ingredients that can cause increased heart rate, unexplained bleeding, and vomiting.
+Synthetic Marijuana, a man-made Hallucinogenic substance typically sprayed onto plant material, is not safe for human consumption but has become popular in recent years.
+Also known as “Fake Weed,” it produces mind-altering effects and can cause the individual to act in an odd manner.
+Synthetic Marijuana is illegal and may have toxic ingredients that can cause increased heart rate, unexplained bleeding, and vomiting.

-Similar to marijuana, synthetic marijuana affects the brain by attaching itself to the cannabinoid receptor type 1 (CB1) found in both the central and peripheral nervous systems.
-Synthetic weed binds more strongly to CB1 receptors than THC, making it at least 100 times more potent in the brain.
+Similarly to Marijuana, Synthetic Marijuana affects the brain by attaching itself to the Cannabinoid receptor type 1 (CB1) found in both the central and peripheral nervous systems.
+Synthetic Weed binds more strongly to CB1 receptors than THC, making it at least 100 times more potent in the brain.
 Because CB1 receptors have multiple locations in the brain, side effects can be intense and harmful.

 - Memory loss